adbayre/adbayre/README.md

 ---

 ## 🎯 Goals
-- Secure internships in the EMEA region.
+- Secure a 2026 internship in the EMEA region.
 - Strengthen quantitative and programming skills.
 - Build long-term skills in finance, data science, and engineering.